dan-han-101/Hubitat-Events/README.md

 # Hubitat-Events
-Package for getting events from your Hubitat
+Package for fetching events from your Hubitat.

 [Hubitat](https://hubitat.com/) is a home automation hub.
 This repository helps you retrieve events from the hub.